-You should have one (1) line, and two (2) single banjo bolts.
+You should have one (1) line and two (2) single banjo bolts.
 We have also included a total of six (6) washers; four (4) will be used, and two (2) will be spares.
 We strongly suggest having a professional mechanic install your brake lines, all other installs may void your warranty.

-To ensure there is no paint damage from the brake fluid, completely cover the rear end of the bike.
+To ensure there is no paint damage from the brake fluid, completely cover the front end of the bike.
 Installing brake lines can be a messy process, and brake fluid WILL spill!

-After bleeding the OEM brake system, uninstall your rear stock hose.
+After bleeding and drying out the OEM brake system, uninstall your front stock hose.
 Take note of how the stock system was routed in case you need to re-install the hose.

-Identify which end of your new Galfer brake line to install at the rear master cylinder.
-Install this end to the master cylinder using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt (See Picture A.)
+Familiarize yourself with the new Galfer brake line; identify which fitting to install to the master cylinder.
+Install the fitting at the front master cylinder using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt (see picture A.)

-Route the line down the swingarm, through both of the stock guide brackets and towards the rear caliper.
-Install this end to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (See Pictures B, C & D.)
+Following the OEM routing; Route the line down through the stock guide bracket at the triple tree, continue to route the line down through the stock line holders and towards the caliper.
+Install the line to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (see picture B.)

 Before you begin the next step, please check the clearance of your new line.
-When the rear end is fully extended or compressed, make sure the line is not binding with anything.
+When the front end is fully extended or compressed, make sure the line does not bind with anything.
 Be sure to triple check that the line is traveling correctly and is clear from any obstructions.